brugr9/UEPluginIntegrationTool/README.md

 <div style='page-break-after: always'></div>

-When the Map_PubSub_Demo level is open, click the Play button in the level editor to start Play-in-Editor PIE.<!--The plugin writes to the output log with the custom log category LogNextGenMsg. --> A TCP communication can also be tracked in Wireshark.
+When the Map_PubSub_Demo level is open, click the Play button in the level editor to start Play-in-Editor PIE.

 ![Animation Screenshot of Demo Map PIE](Docs/DemoMapPIE.gif "Animation Screenshot of Demo Map PIE")
 <br>*Fig. 3.12.: Animation Screenshot of Demo Map PIE*

 <!--
+The plugin writes to the output log with the custom log category LogNextGenMsg.

 ```log
 [...]